What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 No. The USB port is for power only.
 It can’t send data.
 Use the USB port to charge your PocketLab device.

-Yes, but not directly.
+Yes!
 PocketLab can measure speed in a couple ways.
-Our innovative VelocityLab app allows you to measure the position, velocity, and acceleration of your PocketLab as it rotates on a wheel, gear, can of soup, etc. VelocityLab works with PocketLab One and PocketLab Voyager on iOS and Chromebook.
+Our innovative VelocityLab app allows you to measure the position, velocity, and acceleration of your PocketLab as it rotates on a wheel, gear, can of soup, or anything else that rolls.
+VelocityLab works with PocketLab One and PocketLab Voyager on iOS and on the PocketLab Web App (Chromebook, Mac, and Android)..
 Check out this lesson to see how VelocityLab is used.

 PocketLab Voyager also has an infrared rangefinder that can be used to measure the position and velocity of an object.
 For example, you can attach PocketLab Voyager to a cart and push it toward a wall.
 The rangefinder will measure the changing distance to the wall to give you position and velocity.
 Check out this lesson for an example.